PGCert

 Optional Modules

-Your remaining 30 credits will be taken from the Media and Communications department's extensive suite of MA option modules – either in the form of one x 30 credit option, or two x 15 credit options.
+Your remaining 30 credits will be taken from the Media and Communications department's extensive suite of MA optional modules – either in the form of one x 30 credit option, or two x 15 credit options.

 Entry requirements